 Zertuche said she is furious because the shelter's director, Elizabeth Kalmykov, assured her the situation would be investigated and resolved.
 "On top of providing a clear description I offered more than once to go point out the ACO (animal control officer).
 Despite my efforts Kalmykov insisted that she knew who the ACO was based on my description and she was going to question him," said Zertuche.

 This author contacted ACS asking for further comment on the situation, and passed along Zertuche’s offer to view pictures of shelter employees to see if she could identify the one she says mishandled the dog.
 Then ACS could verify if that individual worked the day of the incident and speak to him.

-Norwood responded by saying, the shelter manager spoke extensively with Zertuche regarding this alleged incident, and then blamed Zertuche for not getting the ID of the ACS employee she claims mishandled the dog.
-Norwood also says they've talked to all their staff members about proper treatment of animals.
+Norwood responded by emailing, "The shelter manager spoke extensively with Zertuche regarding this alleged incident."
+She then blamed Zertuche for not getting the ID of the ACS employee she claims mishandled the dog.
+Norwood also wrote they've talked to all their staff members about proper treatment of animals and continued.
 "It’s unfortunate she was not able to ask for the staff member’s name at the time of the incident that disturbed her; however, the shelter manager has met with staff to reiterate the importance of safe and humane animal handling.
 While this matter is closed, I would again stress shelter supervisors are on site seven days a week to address matters such as this in a more timely fashion."

-Zertuche says she is outraged by the City's handling of her claim.
+Zertuche said she is outraged by the City's handling of her claim.
 "I am extremely upset and feel betrayed.
 This was not "handled" at all.
 Instead, they crossed their arms and took the easy way out.
-Not only am I disappointed, I am infuriated that ACS did not take the time to fully investigate this issue and no one was reprimanded for their actions."
+Not only am I disappointed, I am infuriated that ACS did not take the time to fully investigate this issue and no one was reprimanded for their actions," said Zertuche.

 This article was originally published by Watchdog Mary on March 21, 2014, Examiner.com